MOSES * EGYPT * SPAETH

 Why had Moses disappeared many years before the Exodus?

-One of Moses' secret burial chambers to be found in Egypt?
+Has one of Moses' secret burial chambers to be found in Egypt?

 Which high-ranking Egyptian had an identity like Moses?